-Maintaining a solid credit score is important for any individual who is looking to borrow in any capacity‚ and credit score monitoring is one basic way to keep yourself acquainted with how you look to lenders who you may be interested in working with.
-Whether you want to open up a new line of credit‚ are interested in financing a loan or there is a car you have your sights set on that you can’t pay for in cash‚ you’ll need to have an acceptable credit score to make any of these dreams a reality.
+Credit score monitoring is a simple and easy way to keep yourself acquainted with how lenders will view your financial status.
+Whether you are looking to open up a new line of credit‚ interested in financing a loan, or have your sights set on a new car that you can’t pay for in cash‚ you’ll need to know where you stand before making any of these wishes a reality.

-While you are entitled to receive one free credit report from each credit bureau annually‚ you have to pay for this access for each subsequent look at this document and the free report does not include a score.
+While you are entitled to receive one free credit report from each separate credit bureau annually‚ you have to pay for this access for each subsequent look at this document during the year, and the free report does not include a score.

-When you enlist in a credit monitoring service‚ whether through the bureau or an independent service like Identity Guard‚ your service will keep an eye on the report for you at all times and alert you to certain changes or activity that may be taking place in your name.
-This makes a credit monitoring service a good method to keep track of changes to your credit score or show early warning signs of possible identity theft.
+If you enlist in a credit monitoring service‚ your service will monitor your credit files for you, alerting you to certain changes or activity that may indicate fraud.
+This makes a credit monitoring service a good method to keep track of changes that may impact your credit score or show early warning signs of possible identity theft.